Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison: Theoretical Analysis using Bayesian Linear Regression

-where $\widehat{\+\beta}_{d_\Msk}$ is the respective sole estimated unknown model parameter.
-In both models, the noise variance $\tau^2$ is fixed and a non-informative uniform prior on $\widehat{\+\beta}_{d_\Msk}$ is applied.
-The resulting posterior and posterior predictive distributions are normal.
-See more details in Appendix~\ref{app_sec_norm_lin_reg_case_study}.
+where $\widehat{\+\beta}_{d_\Msk} \in \mathbb{R}^{|d_\Msk|}$ is the respective estimated unknown model parameter.
+In both models, the noise variance $\tau^2$ is fixed, and a non-informative uniform prior on $\widehat{\+\beta}_{d_\Msk}$ is applied.
+The resulting posterior and posterior predictive distributions are normal (Appendix~\ref{app_sec_norm_lin_reg_case_study}).
+Neither model needs to have the same structure as the data generating process.